nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 *   5a.
 The given contact does not exist.

     * 5a1.
 FaculType shows an error message.

       Use case resumes at step 4.

-*   5a.
+*   5b.
 Any of the modules specified does not exist.

-    * 5a1.
+    * 5b1.
 FaculType shows an error message.

       Use case resumes at step 4.

-*   5b.
+*   5c.
 The contact is not an instructor for any of the modules.

-    * 5b1.
+    * 5c1.
 FaculType shows an error message.

       Use case resumes at step 4.

 **Use case: Unassign a contact from all module(s)**